NageshJoy007/nightwatch-poc/README.md

    `nightwatch -c ./conf/local.conf.js -e chrome --reporter html-reporter.js`

-8) You can run your tests using BrowserStack as below - Nightwatch Integration with BrowserStack
+8) To run your tests using BrowserStack - Nightwatch Integration with BrowserStack

     * Get your browserstack account license for automation